Uberi/University-Notes/STAT231/STAT231.md

 # 4/5/16

+When we talk about distributions, we oftne picture them as bumps or hills - a high area in the middle, and low areas on the sides.
+In this picture, the **tails** of a distribution are the low areas on the sides.
+The concept of tails doesn't really generalize that well, so we'll avoid it for actual formal explanations.

+### Centrality

 To find a percentile $\beta$, we sort the observations from low to high, and then take the value at the 1-indexed position $\beta(n + 1)$ (or the sample mean of the two values closest to the 1-indexed position $\beta(n + 1)$).

 The average/central tendency isn't always the only thing we care about.
 Suppose you flip a coin $n$ times before a heads appears.
 If you are paid $2^n$ dollars for doing so, at what price would you pay to play this game?